Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box PIT for Circuits

 \section{Black-Box PIT for $\Sigma\Pi^*\Sigma\Pi^*\Sigma$ Circuits}

 In this section, we show that if $f\in \F\angle X$ is a n.c. polynomial of degree $D$ computed by a depth-5 $+$-regular circuit of size $s$, then there exists an efficient randomized algorithm for identity testing the polynomial $f$.
 The main result of this section is the following theorem. \begin{theorem} Let $f$ be a n.c. polynomial of degree $D$ over $X=\{x_1,\ldots,x_n\}$ computed by a $\Sigma\Pi^*\Sigma\Pi^*\Sigma$ circuit of size $s$.
 Then $f\not\equiv 0$ if and only if $f$ is not identically zero on the matrix algebra $\mathbb{M}_{s^6}(\mathbb{F})$. \end{theorem} The polynomial $f$ can be written as follows: $f=\sum\limits_{i \in [s]}\prod\limits_{j \in [D_2]} Q_{ij}$.
 Here, the degree of each $Q_{ij}$ is $D_1$, where $i\in[s],j\in[D_2]$, and it can be computed by a $\Sigma\Pi^*\Sigma$ circuit of size at most $s$.
 We establish the Theorem \ref{thm-depth-5} in three steps.
 First, we transform each polynomial $Q_{ij}$ into a more structured n.c. polynomial, as defined below (see Definition \ref{powersum-def}).
 This structured polynomial has the property that we can simply consider it as a commutative polynomial preserving non-zeroness (Claim \ref{ord-pow-sum-c-nc}).
-As noted above, this is not true for n.c. polynomials, in general. \begin{definition} Let $s\in \mathbb{N}\cup \{0\}$.
-We call a n.c. polynomial $g$ over $\xi=\{\xi_1,\xi_2,\ldots,\xi_s\}$ as an $s$-ordered power-sum polynomial if it is of the form \end{definition} \begin{remark} In the above definition, it is important to note that $i_j \geq 0$ for each $j \in [s]$.
-However, in this paper, we will focus on a special case of $s$-ordered power-sum polynomials, where $i_j > 0$, for each $j \in [s-1]$ and $i_{s} \geq 0$. \end{remark} We have the following observation about the \emph{$s$-ordered power-sum polynomial} and a proof of this can be found in Appendix \ref{small_proofs}. \begin{claim} Suppose $g \in \F\angle \xi$ is an $s$-ordered power-sum polynomial.
-Let $g^{(c)}$ be the polynomial obtained by treating variables in $\xi$ as commutative.
-Then, $g\not \equiv 0$ if and only if $g^{(c)}\not \equiv 0$. \end{claim} \begin{remark} We will later allow coefficients $\alpha_{\overline{i}}$ to be commutative polynomials.
-The proof of this generalized statement follows the same reasoning as the proof of Claim \ref{ord-pow-sum-c-nc}. \end{remark}
+As noted above, this is not true for n.c. polynomials, in general.